4G connectivity in Australia: Optus

 Optus use 2300 MHz TD-LTE (Band 40) in big cities such as Sydney, Melbourne, Brisbane, Adelaide and Canberra, plus selected metropolitan locations.

 Optus first launched its TD-LTE network in Canberra in May 2013.

+Telstra

+Telstra mainly uses 2300 MHz (Band 40) for Private Customer networks mainly at remote Mine sites.

 2600 MHz

 Optus

 Optus and Telstra trialled the 2600 MHz frequency in Australia.
-Service launched in October 2014.
+The service was launched in October 2014.

 Telstra

+Telstra uses 2600 MHz frequency band for 4G & 5G services.

 TPG

 TPG had initially surprised some by bidding in the auction as they had no infrastructure at the time.
 On 30 September 2015 TPG signed a deal with Vodafone Australia to gain access to Vodafone base stations.
 In return, TPG will provide Dark Fibre to Vodafone towers and also move their current mobile subscribers from the Optus network over to the Vodafone network.